Voices for Creative Nonviolence

 - Fasts at the International Monetary Fund and at the United Nations (2005) calling for an end to economic warfare against Iraq.

-- Arabic Language Study is a key aspect of Voices work.
-Members have studied in Syria and Jordan.
+- Arabic, Dari, Pashto, and Urdu Language Study is a key aspect of Voices work.
+Members have studied in Syria, Jordan, and Afghanistan.
 Voices believes that language fluency is a central component to forming peace teams.

 Voices invites you to join with us as we engage in action to challenge U.S. economic and military warfare waged in the Middle East.